GTPB/IBB21/pages/Introduction.md

 wc -l "$1"
 ```

-### Powerful and versatile
+### Powerful and versatile scripts

 * Readable and writable mechanisms of storage
 * Conditional repetition
-* Parsing arguments into scripts
+* Passing arguments into scripts

-BASH and Python allow us to perform conditional repetition and we have a readable and writable storage mechanism within BASH and Python themselfs.
+BASH and Python allow us to perform conditional repetition, both have readable and writable mechanisms of storage and have ways of passing arguments ro scripts.

 ### Variables

 Variables are a way of storing information within our programme.
-This information can be retrieved during the programme.
+This information can be retrieved during the programme execution.

 bash and pyhthon have very simple ways of storing and retrieving info from variables.